get-alex/alex/readme.md

 ## Support

-**Alex** checks for many patterns of English language, and warns for:
+**alex** checks for many patterns of English language, and warns for:

 *   Gendered work-titles, for example warning about `garbageman` and suggesting `garbage collector` instead;